 Often incorrectly used to describe condition of moisture from humid atmospheres on relatively cold surfaces, for example, sweating of walls.

-2.492 Swelling ― See ‘water swelling’.
+2.492 Swelling ― See ‘water swelling’

 2.493 Syndiotactic ( or Syndyotactic ) Polymer ― When the R-groups or substituted groups occupy position that alternate regularly and in sequence above and below the main backbone of a long chain molecule, a syndiotactic polymer results.